dtr-org/unit-e/README.md

 to be further developed.

-We plan to explore models with dynamic emission rate, where the network pays for the security it needs, in PoS, taking into account the amount of tokens being deposited/staked seems like a good direction.
+We plan to explore models with dynamic emission rate, where the network pays for the security it needs.
+In PoS consensus, taking into account the amount of tokens being deposited/staked seems like a good direction.

-As was also [researched](https://arxiv.org/pdf/1809.07468.pdf), time based emission, starting very high and decreasing over the years (in Bitcoin halving every 4 years) isn't securing the protocol efficiently nor fair in terms of the currency distribution between the miners or active participants.
+As was also [researched](https://arxiv.org/pdf/1809.07468.pdf), time based emission, starting very high and decreasing over the years (in Bitcoin halving every 4 years), isn't securing the protocol efficiently nor fair in terms of the currency distribution between the active participants.

 ## Running from source